-Medway council granted a ‘commercial loan’ to the Delce Academy, Rochester, for a classroom block to house new infant provision, Kent Independent Advice (KIA) reports.
+Medway council considered granting a ‘commercial loan’ to the Delce Academy, Rochester, for a classroom block to house new infant provision, Kent Independent Advice (KIA) reports.

 Council documents show the council at the time neither supported nor objected to the proposed expansion of Delce Academy, a junior school run by Castle Trust.
 This was despite the council accepting that the additional 30 places were not essential.